7 Trending HR Topics You Must Know in 2016

 The U.S. Department of Labor (DOL) is in the process of amending overtime rules under the Fair Labor Standards Act (FLSA).
 This amendment would increase the salary threshold for employees considered to be exempt from overtime pay from $23,600/year to $50,440/year.
 This means employers could face a very large increase in the number of their employees eligible for overtime pay by the end of 2016.

 In the quest to eliminate instances of discrimination in hiring, more and more states are requiring employers to remove from their employment applications any questions about an applicant’s criminal history.
 Criminal history-related questions on employment applications often ask the applicant to check a box asking if he or she has been convicted of a crime.
 The Office of Personnel Management plans to release a proposed rule, in May 2016, to “ban the box” on federal job applications.

 3) Equal pay

 Several states and the federal government have equal pay laws on the books.
-We have already told you about what equal pay laws mean in California.
 In 2016, these laws could have implications for employers throughout the nation.